Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Cucumber is low in calories and sugar but very high in water content.
 Cucumbers are made up of about 96% water.
 This is good for keeping your guinea pigs hydrated, especially if you have a guinea pig that doesn’t like to drink much water.

 Cucumber is also a good veggie to feed to guinea pigs that are prone to bladder stones or sludge.
-They are low in calcium, and the water in cucumbers helps flush excess minerals out of the guinea pig’s system.
+They are a low-calcium food, and the water in cucumbers helps flush excess minerals out of the guinea pig’s system before they have a chance to bind together and create stones.

 Cucumbers can also help to keep your piggies cool and hydrated in the hot summer months.
 Just be careful not to feed too much, as they could cause diarrhea if your pigs eat several slices at once.

-In addition, cucumber contains some potassium and Vitamin K. These nutrients are responsible for regulating fluid in the body, proper blood clotting, and good bone health.
+In addition, cucumber contains some great nutrients such as potassium, Vitamin A, and Vitamin K. These nutrients are responsible for regulating fluid in the body, proper blood clotting, vision, and good bone health.

 They also have a tiny amount of Vitamin C, but not enough to be a reasonable source in your guinea pig’s diet.